jhyoong/terminalReminder/README.md

 - ~~Current script hogs the terminal - to change implementation method~~
 - ~~Fix windows, and perhaps link to quick cmd run win+r~~
 - Add more parsing support for reminders beyond the day
+- Perhaps shift out reminderNotifier as shell script for macOS/Linux, compare resources used.